open-ribbon/documentation/docs/file-types/tmd.md

 <div class="flex-container">
 <div><br>Certain angles are still applied to some of the limbs of Vibri.
 In the example gif for example, you can notice how her feet and her arms are tilted, which is usually not though about when rendered into the game.
 Her torso is also a full cone-like structure rather than a plane like the rest of the model's objects.
 <br><br>
 Perhaps the most noticable, her eyes also pertrude from the rest of the face, likely as either a way to make them appear thinner than they really are, or to make them scale more naturally when turning.
 A final thing you may notice is the triangle that appears on her head.
-This might have been used as a way to help center the head during the animating process.</div>
+This might have been used as a way to help center the head during the animating process.
+This triangle of course, does not show up in the actual game.</div>
 <div><img src="../../img/menu_vibri_eyes_demonstration.gif" width="1600"></img></div>
 </div><br>
 The other Vibri rabbit model is titled `MODEL.TMD`, located in `GAME\FILES\CHARA\PEELOO` is used for the rest of the game and is a 8528-byte file.
 During gameplay, the game also loads her other forms from the `FROG`, `SNAKE`, and `SUPER` folders, also located in `GAME\FILES\CHARA`, all of which also called `MODEL.TMD`.
 The folders also contain all the ANM files for the respective forms, as they of course, cannot share the same ones.